bizquigs/rosa-workshop-content/rosa-content/200-ops/upgrades.md

     It is important to note, that even though we are upgrading via the OpenShift Cluster Manager, this can also be done via the ROSA CLI.

 1. Log back into the OpenShift Cluster Manager by [clicking here](https://console.redhat.com/openshift).
-If you need to reauthenticate, use the credentials provided by the workshop team.
+If you need to reauthenticate, make sure you use the same credentials you used for RHPDS.

 1. In the *Clusters* section, locate your cluster and click on it.
+You can shorten the list of available clusters by toggling the "View only my clusters" button at the top of the page.

     ![OCM - Cluster List](../assets/images/ocm-cluster-list.png){ align=center }